pwwang/immunopipe/docs/processes/RadarPlots.md

     each value in the column.<br />
     If specified, `section` will be ignored, and the case name will be used as the section name.<br />
+- `breakdown`:
+    An additional column with groups to break down the cells distribution in each cluster.
+For example, if you want to see the distribution of the cells in each cluster in different samples.
+In this case, you should have multiple values in each `by`.
+These values won't be plotted in the radar plot, but a barplot will be generated with the mean value of each group and the error bar.<br />
+- `test` *(`choice`)*: *Default: `wilcox`*. <br />
+    The test to use to calculate the p values.<br />
+    If there are more than 2 groups in `by`, the p values will be calculated pairwise group by group.
+Only works when `breakdown` is specified and `by` has 2 groups or more.<br />
+    - `wilcox`:
+        Wilcoxon rank sum test
+    - `t`:
+        T test
+    - `none`:
+        No test will be performed
 - `order` *(`list`)*:
     The order of the values in `by`.
 You can also limit (filter) the values we have in `by`.
 For example, if column `Source`